Residual Analyzers

 Measurement Methods

-Colormetric – Uses DPD reagents that cause a chemical reaction to change the color of the water.
-A photocell is use to determine the residual concentration of the sample based on the color change.
+Colorimetric – Uses DPD reagents that cause a chemical reaction to change the color of the water.
+A photocell is used to determine the residual concentration of the sample based on the color change.

 Amperometric: Probe – Uses two electrodes submerged in an electrolyte behind a permeable membrane.
 The target disinfectant species is able to permeate through the membrane where it can read.
 An electrical signal is produced proportional to its concentration.
 The monitor is able to determine the residual level of the sample water based on the strength of this electrical signal.

-Potentiostatic: Probe – Uses a three electrodes that operates in the same fashion as the Amperometric: Probe style.
+Potentiostatic: Probe – Uses three electrodes that operate in the same fashion as the Amperometric: Probe style.

 Model No. RAH-210